Foods to Avoid for the Best Oral Health

 Foods that remain rich in sugar or are acidic, sticky, very hard, or highly-process, remain the best ones to avoid.
 Sugar acts as food to the bacteria that live inside your mouth.
 When bacteria have more to eat, they will continue to grow and reproduce.

-As bacteria feeds on the residual sugars from the foods we eat, they produce acid.
+As bacteria feed on the residual sugars from the foods we eat, they produce acid.
 This damages tooth enamel, inevitably resulting in cavities.

 Miami’s Cosmetic Dentist Dr. Andres de Cardenas wants to share some information outlining some common food types to stay away from for optimal dental care in Miami.
 Although we all can appreciate a tasty pastelito or cafecito, our teeth don’t quite appreciate them as much as our stomachs.